 Where there is no market based evidence of current value because of the specialised nature of the asset, depreciated replacement cost is used as an estimate of current value.

-Assets included in the Balance Sheet at current value are revalued where there have been material changes in the value, but as a minimum every five years and reviewed annually.
+Assets included in the Balance Sheet at current value are revalued annually.
 Annual valuations of council dwellings are carried out by a specialist external valuer.